W04 Learning Activity: Lazyloading Images

 "It's important to

-the user as soon as possible — the longer they wait for the page to load, the bigger
+deliver something meaningful to the user as soon as possible — the longer they wait for the page to load,

-chance they will leave before waiting for everything to finish.
-We should be able to show
+the chance they will leave before waiting for everything to finish.
+We should be able to show them

 Prepare

-The objective is to load pages faster and one way to do that is to provide only the essential content to the client/user as the content is requested through events such as scrolling down a page or through navigation.
-Native or browser-level lazy loading has evolved to be a built-in attribute that can be applied to select elements such as images.
+Your objective is to load pages faster, and one way to do that is to provide only the essential content to the client/user as the content is requested through events such as scrolling down a page or through navigation.
+Native or browser-level lazy loading has evolved to be a built-in attribute that can be applied to select elements, including images.

 <img src="images/anyphoto.jpg" alt="A good description of the non decorative image" loading="lazy" width="300" height="500">

-The loading attribute has only two states, lazy and eager.
-The eager value instructs the
+The loading attribute has only two states, eager and lazy.
+The default eager value instructs the browser to

 "Lazy loading is a strategy to identify resources as non-blocking (non-critical) and load these only when needed.
 It's a way to shorten the length of the critical rendering path, which translates into reduced page load times.
 Lazy loading can occur on different moments in the application, but it typically happens on some user interactions such as scrolling and navigation." – MDN